dwight9339/wr-storefront/README.md

 - Discord: Dwight

 ### Description
 Storefront for store.winterriddle.com.
-Built with NextJS and using a standard Medusa [backend server implementation](https://github.com/dwight9339/wr-backend).
+Built with NextJS.
+This storefront uses a Medusa backend which can be found [here](https://github.com/dwight9339/wr-backend).